Skip to main content

 }

 The constructor is called once for each task.
-You must define this.defaultConf.results and this.defaultConf.results_format, the remaining fields are optional and will take default values.
+It is mandatory to set this.defaultConf.results and this.defaultConf.results_format; other fields are optional and will take default values.

-The this.editableConf array defines which settings can be modified by the user from the A-Parser interface.
-The following field types can be used:
+The this.editableConf array defines which settings can be changed by the user from the A-Parser interface.
+You can use the following field types:

-combobox- a dropdown selection menu.
-You can also create a selection menu for a standard scraper preset, for example:
+• combobox - a dropdown selection menu.
+You can also create a selection menu for a standard parser preset, for example:

 ['Util_AntiGate_preset', ['combobox', 'AntiGate preset']]